Azure/fta-architecturalreview/articles/devtest.md

 * **Have you tested for the scenario where components in your solution may fail, and other components attempt to send requests?
 How have you mitigated this scenario?
 For example, the circuit breaker pattern.**

     In a distributed environment, calls to remote resources and services can fail due to transient faults, such as slow network connections, timeouts, or the resources being overcommitted or temporarily unavailable.
 These faults can range in severity from a partial loss of connectivity to the complete failure of a service.
-In these situations it might be pointless for an application to continually retry an operation that is unlikely to succeed, and instead the application should quickly accept that the operation has failed and handle this failure accordingly.
+In these situations, it might be pointless for an application to continually retry an operation that is unlikely to succeed, and instead the application should quickly accept that the operation has failed and handle this failure accordingly.

     > [Availability checklist: Errors and failures](https://docs.microsoft.com/en-us/azure/architecture/checklist/availability#errors-and-failures)
     >